turingschool/front-end-curriculum/lessons/module-1/js-4.md

 var schoolCapacity = school['capacity']
 ```

+Default to using Dot Notation.
+Bracket notation is only necessary when accessing a property with a variable as seen [here](https://github.com/turingschool-examples/javascript/tree/master/es5#properties).

 ### What is `this`: a 10,000ft Introduction
 You may have noticed that we used a familiar word in a strange way in the `checkOpenSpots` method of our `school` object.
 What the heck is `this`?
 Let's take a VERY brief look before you continue with objects.
 We will circle back on this later.